• Skip to primary navigation

 Cucumber water in a pitcher and a glass.

+If you'd like to increase your water consumption but are not a fan of plain water, cucumber water is exactly what you need!
 Infused with sliced cucumbers and further enhanced with lime and fresh mint, this is such a lovely way to make sure you drink enough.
-And especially in the summer, it's wonderfully refreshing.
+And especially in the summer, much like iced tea and iced coffee, it's wonderfully refreshing.

 Ingredients

-Here's a look at the ingredients you'll need to make cucumber-infused water.
+Here's a look at the ingredients you'll need to make this refreshing drink.
 The detailed measurements are included in the recipe card below.

-• Cucumber: I prefer to use English cucumber.
-Its flesh is dense and flavorful and it's seedless, which works well in a drink.
+• Cucumber: I prefer to use an English cucumber.
+Its flesh is dense and flavorful, and it's seedless, which works well in a drink.

 • Lime: I like to add a few thin slices of lime to the water for added brightness and a touch of refreshing acidity.